-- 4. Enter the name and port of the DCAS server.
-The default port is 8990; however, the DCAS server can be configured to use any port. - 5.
-Choose which certificate to use for client authentication of the MSS Administrative Server to the DCAS server. - · Use Management and Security Server certificate.
-This option uses the Administrative Server's certificate and private key (configured on the Configure Settings - Certificates panel). - · Use custom keystore.
+The default port is 8990; however, the DCAS server can be configured to use any port.

+- 5 Choose which certificate to use for client authentication of the MSS Administrative Server to the DCAS server. - Use Management and Security Server certificate.
+This option uses the Administrative Server's certificate and private key (configured on the Configure Settings - Certificates panel). - Use custom keystore.
 This option uses a separate keystore that contains a certificate and private key.
-Follow these steps: - Click Upload.
-Select the keystore file to upload to the Management and Security Server.
-The keystore can be one of these formats: - · Java keystore: .jks - PKCS#12 keystore: .p12 or .pfx - · Bouncy Castle BCFKS keystore: .bcfks - Enter the (case-sensitive) Keystore password used to read the keystore.
-The password for the keystore and the private key must be the same. - 6.
-Check Verify server identity to verify the hostname entered in the Server name field against the certificate received from the DCAS server when a secure connection is made from the Administrative Server to DCAS - 7.
-Click TEST CONNECTION to test the connection between the MSS Administrative Server and the DCAS server.
-Then click OK to return to Configure Settings - Automated Sign-on.
+Follow these steps: - 5a Enter the Keystore filename with the correct extension.
+The keystore can be one of these formats: - Java keystore: .jks - PKCS#12 keystore: .p12 or .pfx - Bouncy Castle BCFKS keystore: .bcfks - 5b Enter the (case-sensitive) Keystore password used to read the keystore.

+The password for the keystore and the private key must be the same.